 - The principle of expediency – intended for the non-Christian, 9:16-23; 10:23.

 things offered to idols:

 The specific issue that raised the greater question of Christian liberty was whether it was right for a Christian to eat meat offered to an idol.
 If a non-Christian invited a Christian to a meal in his home and the meal contained meat offered to an idol, was the Christian committing idolatry by eating this meat?
-Some Corinthian Christians said it was a sin to eat it and other said that it was not a sin.
+Some Corinthian Christians said it was a sin to eat it, and others said it was not a sin.

 We know that we all have knowledge.

-Paul assumes that knowledge is important, but knowledge that stands alone is incomplete.
+Paul assumes that knowledge is important, but the knowledge that stands alone is incomplete.
 Mature Christians knew that meat offered to idols was intrinsically nothing.
-The point of verses one through six is that there were some believers who did not have adequate knowledge of their liberty in Christ.
+The point of verses one through six is that some believers did not have adequate knowledge of their liberty in Christ.
 They operated on taboos rather than grace and preferred legalism to liberty.

 Knowledge puffs up, but love edifies.

 Knowledge puffs up, but love builds up (4:6,18-19; 5:2).
 Knowledge without love produces pride because it gives a sense of superiority.
 It is a deluding bubble; it does not build.
 The word “edifies” means to erect or build as in constructing a building.
 The mature believer should be constructive with the weaker believer.
 The issue was one of attitude.
 Believers in Corinth who understood and practiced their liberty in Christ violated the consciences of weaker believers struggling with eating meat offered to idols.
 An attitude of love takes into consideration the vulnerabilities of the fellow believer’s faith.
 The principle of love supersedes the law of liberty when it comes to a weak Christian.